Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Victoza

-Liraglutide shares 97% homology with native GLP-1 and binds to the GLP-1 receptor to stimulate insulin secretion, suppress glucagon release, slow gastric emptying, and reduce appetite via hypothalamic signaling.
-A C16 fatty acid modification enables albumin binding, extending its half-life to approximately 13 hours.
+Liraglutide shares 97% homology with native GLP-1 and binds to the GLP-1 receptor to stimulate glucose-dependent insulin secretion, suppress glucagon release, slow gastric emptying, and reduce appetite via hypothalamic signaling.
+A C16 palmitic acid modification enables non-covalent albumin binding, extending its half-life to approximately 13 hours and supporting once-daily subcutaneous dosing.

 Typical Dose